yusuzech/r-web-scraping-cheat-sheet/README.md

 2. [Tutorial by  SAURAV KAUSHIK](https://www.analyticsvidhya.com/blog/2017/03/beginners-guide-on-web-scraping-in-r-using-rvest-with-hands-on-knowledge/)  : web-scraping tutorial using rvest
 3. [Tutorial by Hadley Wickham](http://blog.rstudio.com/2014/11/24/rvest-easy-web-scraping-with-r/)  : web-scraping tutorial using rvest
 4. [w3schools CSS selectors reference](https://www.w3schools.com/CSSref/css_selectors.asp) : if you forget CSS syntax, just check it here
+5. [w3schools XPATH reference](<https://www.w3schools.com/xml/xpath_intro.asp>): XPATH is an alternative in selecting elements on websites.
+It's harder to learn but it's more flexible and robust.
-5. [CSS Diner](https://flukeout.github.io/) : the easiest way to learn and understand CSS by playing games.
+6. [CSS Diner](https://flukeout.github.io/) : the easiest way to learn and understand CSS by playing games.
-6. [Chrome CSS selector plugin](https://selectorgadget.com/): the best tool to use for choosing CSS selector.
+7. [Chrome CSS selector plugin](https://selectorgadget.com/): the best tool to use for choosing CSS selector.
-7. [Stack Overflow](https://stackoverflow.com/) : You can find answers to most of your problems, no matter it's web scraping, rvest or CSS.
+8. [Stack Overflow](https://stackoverflow.com/) : You can find answers to most of your problems, no matter it's web scraping, rvest or CSS.

 **Functions and classes in rvest/httr:**